Thank you for visiting the Montessori Nature Resource Library! I am thrilled you are here!

-- You will be prompted to save the .zip folder on your device
+- You will be prompted to save the .zip folder on your device.

-- Locate the file on your device
+- Locate the file on your device.

-IMPORTANT: To ensure the quality, please make sure you’re using the latest version of Adobe Acrobat Reader to view and print PDF files and follow these steps:
+Before you print, please make sure you’re using the latest version of Adobe Acrobat Reader to view and print PDF files and follow these steps:

 Open the PDF file with Adobe Acrobat Reader